mvtteoleo/PACS_PROJ/README.md

   - Full solver (And validation)
   - Test the Poisson solvers for this part:

-TODO:

-  - Update pos in the outermost loop because efficiency (and correct the wrong updates)
-  - Make ErrorHandler struct to avoid the MPI_Reduce etc and make it cleaner.
-  - Check the L2 norm for time integration ( L2 = √( dt * ∑ err(t)^2) )!!!

 Some more notes:

   - Curiously recurring templates instead of inheritance from virtual